GoogleChrome/ip-protection/Masked-Domain-List.md

 verdantloom.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 verseballs.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 vibrantcelebration.com                           | Admiral                                                        | Not Impacted By Script Blocking
+vibranthaven.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 vibrantpact.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 vibranttalisman.com                              | Admiral                                                        | Not Impacted By Script Blocking
 vibrantvale.com                                  | Admiral                                                        | Not Impacted By Script Blocking